-A child in OOHC may not be depicted in a photograph, videotape or audiotape for promotional purposes, or in a manner that would cause the child or family to suffer discomfort or embarrassment.
+A child in out-of-home care (OOHC) may not be depicted in a photograph, videotape, or audiotape for promotional purposes, or in a manner that would cause the child or family to suffer discomfort or embarrassment.
 A child should not be identified as a foster child in any type of publication or public exhibit.

-A consent form is not required for photographs or videotaping that occur as part of the child’s daily routine, and which are not intended for public viewing, such as family photos, photos for the child’s lifebook or case file, school/yearbook pictures, or videotape of a special event for the child.
+A consent form is not required for photographs or videotaping that occur as part of the child’s daily routine, and which are not intended for public viewing, such as family photos, photos for the child’s lifebook, case file, school/yearbook pictures, or videotape of a special event for the child.

 A recent photograph may also be provided to law enforcement and the National Center for Missing and Exploited Children (NCMEC) in the event a child has gone missing.

-- Upon a request for permission to photograph, video or audio tape a child in out of home care considers, on a case specific basis, the following factors:
+- Upon a request for permission to photograph, video, or audio tape a child in OOHC considers, on a case specific basis, the following factors:

 - Nature of the request;